Here's what to know as you go into your golden years of lovemaking.

 their 80s.

-"You can be sexual as long as you want to be," says Lonnie Barbach, PhD, a clinical psychologist, author of
+"You can be sexual as long as you want to be," says Lonnie Barbach, PhD, a clinical psychologist, author of The Pause: Positive Approaches to Menopause and Periomenopause, and co-founder of Happy Couple,

 an app designed to help couples grow closer.
 "It has nothing to do with